Roger Federer has only one French Open title to his name

 Roger Federer in the French Open

-In his 22-year career, Federer has featured 18 times at the French Open, with the majority of them happening until 2015.
-After 2015, Federer has played just one tournament in 2019, where he lost to eventual champion Rafael Nadal in the semi-final.
+In his 23-year career, Federer has featured 19 times at the French Open, with the majority of them happening until 2015.
+After 2015, Federer has played just two tournaments at Roland Garros.
+In 2019, he lost to eventual champion Rafael Nadal in the semi-final.
+And in 2021, Federer withdrew from the tournament ahead of his fourth round clash against Matteo Berrettini.

-The Swiss genius has a 70-17 win-loss record at the French Open, which is his lowest when compared to his numbers at the other three Grand Slams.
+The Swiss genius has a 73-17 win-loss record at the French Open, which is his lowest when compared to his numbers at the other three Grand Slams.
+Federer has won roughly 81% of his matches in the tournament.
+From his other Grand Slam performances, the next lowest record is at the US Open where he has won 86% of his matches.

 Having lost to Nadal in the last three finals, few expected Federer to win the elusive Parisian title.
 However, the Swiss maestro sprung a surprise when he entered the final to meet Robin Soderling.